First Fruits: In Western Christianity

 In the Middle Ages the concept of offering the first fruits was adapted by the Christian church.
 This was called a tithe and was basically a tax to support the local clergy and the facility.
 In England, every tenth egg, sheaf of wheat, lamb, chicken, and all other animals were given to the church as a tithe, so farm products were expected to be donated throughout the year.

 In France, the tithes—called la dîme—were a land and agricultural tax.
 The offering of first fruits was also referred to as new fruits.
 In French churches in the Middle Ages, new fruits were at given seasons presented at Mass for blessing.
 The blessed fruits were kept by the church and divided between the clergy and the poor.
 Similar customs during the Middle Ages could be found in all European countries.

 First Fruits also refers to the payment new clerics made to the bishop or the Pope of all profits from the territory the new cleric controlled.
 This payment was called both Annates and First Fruits.

+A less agricultural sort of First Fruits (primitiae in Latin) is the "Primice" as it is called in some languages, that is, the First Mass said by a newly ordained priest; it is customarily celebrated with special magnificence, and even, despite the literal meaning of "First Mass", repeated a limited amount of times.
+The first-fruits of such a priest's power-to-bless are held in alike esteem.